28th Army (Soviet Union)

-The 28th Army was a field army of the Red Army and the Soviet Ground Forces, formed three times in 1941–42 and active during the postwar period for many years in the Belorussian Military District.
+The 28th Army (Russian: 28-я армия) was a field army of the Red Army and the Soviet Ground Forces, formed three times in 1941–42 and active during the postwar period for many years in the Belorussian Military District.

 Initial formation

-The army was formed first in June 1941 from the Arkhangelsk Military District.
-It included the 30th and 33rd Rifle Corps, 69th Motorised Division, artillery and several other units.
+The army was first formed in June 1941 from the Arkhangelsk Military District.
+It included the 30th and 33rd Rifle Corps, 69th Motorised Division, artillery, and other units.

 The Army Commander was Lieutenant General Vladimir Kachalov (previously commander of the Arkhangelsk Military District).
 Members of the army's Military Council were Brigade Commissioner Vasily T. Kolesnikov, and Army Chief of Staff Major General Pavel G. Egorov.

 On 14 July 1941, the order creating the Reserve Front gave the 28th Army's composition as nine divisions, one gun, one howitzer, and four corps artillery regiments, and four anti-tank artillery regiments.

 It participated in the Battle of Smolensk.
+On 23 July, the 145th and 149th Rifle and 104th Tank Divisions launched a counterattack on the Wehrmacht troops from the Roslavl region in the direction of Pochinok and Smolensk.
+On 3 August, the army was completely encircled.
+During the breakout from the encirclement, the army suffered heavy losses and temporarily lost communication with headquarters.
+Kachalov was declared a traitor per Order № 270 and was sentenced to death in absentia.
+It was only after Stalin's death, based on the circumstances his death in battle on 4 August 1941, which were established after the war, that on 23 December 1953, the Military Collegium of the Supreme Court of the USSR overturned the sentence and Kachalov was fully rehabilitated.

-The army was encircled in the Smolensk Pocket and destroyed.
-Army headquarters was disbanded on 10 August.
-Subordinate units that broke out were used to form the Reserve Front, along with units from other armies.
+Army command was disbanded on 10 August.
+The units that broke out of encirclement were used to form the Reserve Front, along with units from other armies.

-General Kachalov was killed by artillery fire on 4 August 1941 during the breakout from the encirclement.
-He was buried in the village of Stodolische, Pochinkovsky District, Smolensk Oblast.
-Lacking accurate information regarding his death, Stalin allowed him to be named as a traitor and sentenced to death in absentia in accordance with Order № 270.
-Only on 23 December 1953, well after the war ended, did the Supreme Court overturn the order.

-Second and third formations
+Second formation

+The army was reformed on 15 November 1941 in the Moscow Military District.
+It included the 359th, 363rd, 367th and 375th Rifle Divisions and other units.
+From December 1941 to April 1942, the army was in the Stavka reserve, and was then transferred to the Southwestern Front.
+In May-July, it took part in the unsuccessful Second Battle of Kharkov and fought fierce defensive battles with superior Wehrmacht forces on the Oskil in the Valuyki area and in the large bend of the Don.

+By 17 July 1942, the 28th Army had a strength of about 1,500 men, among whom the majority were rear service personnel, of which 117 people were in the army headquarters, 352 people in the 175th Rifle Division, 786 people in the 169th Rifle Division, 325 people in the 15th Guards Rifle Division, and 21 people in the 17th Fighter Brigade.

+On 22 July 1942, the army was renamed the 4th Tank Army, and the rear was transferred to the 21st Army.